 Resume Tip #5: Skills

 This element of your resume is your ability to promote yourself and set yourself apart from other candidates.
 There are two types of skills you will want to include on your resume: hard skills and soft skills.
 Hard skills are going to be technical knowledge or training.
 Examples of hard skills would be: being bilingual, proficient in Microsoft Office, proficient in Adobe Creative Suite, and SEO marketing.
 Examples of soft skills include: effective communication, problem-solving, integrity, organization, and empathy.
 If you are having trouble coming up with some of your top skills, consider asking former employers or colleagues!
+Whether you are transitioning into a new career or maybe don’t have all of the qualifications the job description asks for, lean on those soft skills and show how those can be beneficial in this new role.

 Quick Do’s & Don’ts: